-The concept of “toxic mold removal” is a general concern that a lot of people have expressed.
+As we learn more and more about toxic mold and mold in general, there is a heightened awareness about toxic mold removal and its importance.
 Mold plays an important role in our planet’s environment.
 It exists everywhere, and is generally pretty innocuous.
 Low level counts of mold spores are normal, indoors and out.
 It is ideal for your home’s indoor mold count to be equal to or less than that of the outdoor mold count.
 Indoor levels equal to or below the outdoor mold count are generally considered normal depending on the given condition.
 Every environment has its own unique mold count, therefore the normal level of spores is relative to each individual location.
 Mold spores drift indoors and outdoors quite freely, so there will always be some percentage of naturally occurring mold in your home.
 Not only do mold spores travel through the air, but spores can also latch themselves onto people and pets who travel in and out of the home frequently.

 If you’ve begun to notice a heightened, potentially toxic mold presence in your home, you may be experiencing some concern – Is this safe for my family?

 The truth is, all mold has the potential to be toxic.
 Elevated mold growth can be toxic to anyone, depending on the individual.
 Depending on the level of mold spores inside the property, your home and its occupants may or may not be at risk.
 Each individual has their own sensitivities to specific allergens.
 A mold that may cause symptoms for one person may not have any effect on the next person.
 The important thing is that you do not have a heightened level of any kind of mold in your home.
 Mold becomes more of a risk when it begins to grow excessively inside a structure such as your home.
 Whether you are experiencing symptoms or not, you do not want excessive mold growth in your home.
 It causes damage to the structure of your home, and of course, the potential to damage one’s health.

 Fear No Mold — Toxic Mold Removal